thd3r/thd3r.github.io/_posts/2022-03-27-Customize-chirpy-jekyll-theme-and-deploy-it-on-github-pages.md

     path: https://camo.githubusercontent.com/7deb9e4905ab1e73cec83fa80f3a5d0c7f613e6b522a9fdc41d5c79fad37eda8/68747470733a2f2f6368697270792d696d672e6e65746c6966792e6170702f636f6d6d6f6e732f646576696365732d6d6f636b75702e706e67
 ---

+Jekyll is a powerful static site generator that, when combined with GitHub Pages, allows you to easily host and manage blogs and websites.
+If you want a clean, minimalist, and customizable theme, the Chirpy Jekyll theme is an excellent choice.
 This theme customization is not much to configure and you can get this theme in this [repository](https://github.com/cotes2020/jekyll-theme-chirpy/tree/master).
-This theme project is developed by talented developers especially with knowledge of ruby ​​and also jekyll
+This theme project is developed by talented developers especially with knowledge of Ruby ​​and also Jekyll.
+In this guide, we’ll walk you through the steps to customize the Chirpy theme and deploy it on GitHub Pages.

 So lets break down the different components: